 - Anoka County contributes 7.5% of total salary; Employee contributes 6.5% of total salary; vested after 5 years of service.

-(Police & Fire: Employer (part-time & full-time) contributes 16.2%; Employee contributes 10.8% vested 50% after 5 years of service and 10% each year thereafter until 100% vested at year 10.
-New Enrollees June 30, 2014, or later are vested at 50 percent after 10 years of public service, and become fully vested after 20 years of service.)
+- (Police and Fire: Employer (part-time and full-time) contributes 16.2%; Employee contributes 10.8% vested 50% after 5 years of service and 10% each year thereafter until 100% vested at year 10.
+New Enrollees June 30, 2014, or later are vested at 50% after 10 years of public service, and become fully vested after 20 years of service.)